ruchim24/CANDY-PROJECT/README.md

 # CANDY-PROJECT
-It is a css project
+It is a css project.
 It is a responsive css website.
+Source:Udemy